 Am I entitled to part of my partner’s Pension on divorce?

-be of particular relevance in a long marriage where one party has worked and built up a substantial pension pot, while the other has been the homemaker and brought up the children with no pension fund of their own.
+Pensions are treated as an asset of the marriage.
+This may be of particular relevance in a long marriage where one party has worked and built up a substantial pension pot, while the other has been the homemaker and brought up the children with no pension fund of their own.

 If this is the case then the party without a pension may have a claim over the other’s future pension entitlement, otherwise they would be disadvantaged.